Reading Changes Lives

 Contact Reading Changes Lives

 Website: Visit the Reading Changes Lives website often, for the latest news and features from our group.

-Find An Event: See the Reading Changes Lives Google Calendar for all upcoming events.
+Events: See the Reading Changes Lives Google Calendar for all upcoming events.

-Updates: See Book Chat News for the latest invitations, links to upcoming events, agendas and related materials, as well as links to raw videos.
+Blog: See Book Chat News for the latest invitations, links to upcoming events, agendas and related materials, as well as links to raw videos.

 A Production of Reading Changes Lives.